-Revealed: Top 5 Hard Drive Destruction Methods That Actually Work
+Top 5 Hard Drive Destruction Methods that Work

 If you no longer use your hard drives, you can degauss them.
 This involves using a powerful device known as a degausser.
-Basically, the device uses a strong magnetic force to scramble the hard drive platter.
+The device uses a strong magnetic force to scramble the hard drive platter.
 This way, it cannot be used or read by anyone.
-Since data is stored using magnetic principles, degaussing simply alters the magnetic direction of the drive.
+Since data is stored using magnetic principles, hard drive degaussing simply alters the magnetic direction of the drive.
 While this is one of the most efficient hard drive destruction methods, it has two major downsides:

 - You can’t easily use a degausser on your own without the necessary expertise or supervision.

 - Unless you plan to destroy hard drives regularly, you may find it difficult to justify the expense involved with buying a degausser.

 Since the degausser uses magnetic forces to destroy the hard drive, it is easy to assume that an ordinary magnet might do the same thing.
 This, however, is not the case.
 The reason why the degausser is necessary is that it generates a large amount of magnetic energy required to affect the hard drive.
 You cannot generate the same energy with a magnet from your fridge, or something similar.